Our Premier Policies

 Thank you for choosing Premier Dance Company for your child’s dance education.
 At Premier Dance Company (PDC), we are dedicated to providing your child with a positive, esteem-building experience and to helping each child develop into the best dancer she can be.
 The following policies are designed to provide your child with the best possible experience.

-Class Placement and Schedule - Class placement, especially in our Companies, is primarily based on technique; ages listed for classes are approximate and may differ depending on the technique level of the child.
-Other considerations for proper class placement include current age, age at the time of previous dance experience, type of dance previously studied, and maturity of dancer.
+Class Placement and Schedule - Class placement, especially in our Companies , is primarily based on technique.
+Additional considerations for proper class placement include current age, grade in school, previous dance experience, age at the time of previous dance experience, type of dance previously studied, and maturity of dancer.
 PDC reserves the right to place dancers in the classes we determine will benefit them the most.

 Our teachers and our class schedule are subject to change without notice.
 PDC reserves the right to provide a substitute teacher if the regularly scheduled teacher is ill or otherwise unable to teach classes.